-A reasonably possible strengthening/ weakening of the USD against above mentioned currencies at June 30, 2024 would have affected the measurement of financial instruments denominated in a foreign currency and affected profit or loss by the amounts shown below.
+A reasonably possible strengthening/ weakening of the USD against above mentioned currencies at June 30, 2025 would have affected the measurement of financial instruments denominated in a foreign currency and affected profit or loss by the amounts shown below.

-The analysis is based on the assumption that the USD strengthened/weakened against above mentioned currencies by 5% (2023: 5%) based on historical observation and its corresponding impact on loss.
+The analysis is based on the assumption that the USD strengthened/weakened against above mentioned currencies by 5% (2024: 5%) based on historical observation and its corresponding impact on loss.

+June 30, 2025 June 30, 2024

+Impact on Profit before Impact on Loss before taxation

+Currency sensitivity higher by lower by

-June 30, 2024 June 30, 2023 Currency sensitivity Impact on Loss before taxation Impact on Loss before taxation USD Weakened by 5% lower by USD21k lower by USD377k USD Strengthened by 5% higher by USD21k higher by USD377k
+USD Weakened by 5% USD0k USD21k

+USD Strengthened by 5% lower by USD0k higher by USD21k